Feast of Tabernacles

 Share this:

-During this feast, in many Jewish homes and synagogues, a sukkah will be constructed.
-A sukkah (meaning tabernacle or booth), is a temporary structure made out of lumber, grass, or any other natural substance, and is decorated with natural materials including tree branches, leaves, flowers, vegetables and fruit.
+During Sukkot, in many Jewish homes and synagogues, a sukkah will be constructed.
+A sukkah (meaning tabernacle or booth), is a temporary structure made out of lumber, grass, or any other earthly substance, and is decorated with natural materials including tree branches, leaves, flowers, vegetables and fruit.

 A remarkable tradition that took place during the Feast of Tabernacles in the days of Yeshua is called Hoshana Rabbah.
 During this ceremony, the priests would march from the pool of Siloam to the altar at the Temple in Jerusalem carrying a pitcher of water.
 They would then pour the pitcher of water onto the altar.
 Through this act, the priests were thanking God in advance for the coming winter rains which would produce another bountiful harvest in the spring.